Cannabis Lingo 101

 Cultivar – In the horticultural and botanical world, “cultivar” is now the preferred term to delineate the smell, flavors, yield, effects and other unique characteristics of a cultivated plant variety.
 The term cultivar only applies to cultivated varieties that were grown agriculturally and not in the wild.
 Cannabis plants which are grown in their native location and environment are called landrace varieties.

 Chemovar – Chemovars are far more scientific and specific.
 Scientists observe the terpene profile, cannabinoid presence and potency, and quantity of standard biomolecules like lipids and waxes to determine a chemovar.

-Cannabinoids – Cannabinoids are a group of chemical substances that join with special receptors of the body and brain now known as the Endogenous Cannabinoid System.
+Cannabinoids – Cannabinoids are a group of chemical substances that join with special receptors of the body and brain, now known as the Endogenous Cannabinoid System.
 Cannabinoids can be naturally occuring inside our body, known as endogenous cannabinoids.
-Other cannabinoids can be derived from plants, known as phytocannabinoids: this is the category for cannabis cannabinoids.
+Other cannabinoids are derived from plants, known as phytocannabinoids: this is the category for cannabis cannabinoids.
 The most well known cannabinoids are THC (tetrahydrocannabinol) and CBD (Cannabidiol).
 To learn more about cannabinoids check out the Cannabis Education: Cannabinoids and Terpenes page.

-Edibles (Solid) – A food item that has been infused with various forms of cannabis.
+Edibles (Solid) – Edibles are food items infused with various forms of cannabis.
 Edibles are absorbed in your body via the digestive tract and liver which is different from smoking or vaping.
 Therefore the onset time is longer, the experience will last for 4-6 hours, and the experience is different from smoking or vaping.
 See the Cannabis Education: Edibles page for more specific details about how edibles work.

 Flower – This is the term used to refer to the flowers of the cannabis plant.
 Otherwise known as buds.